WHAT IS THE TRIPLE VAGAL METHOD®?

 The Triple Vagal Method® (TVM™) was developed after 7 years of applied research and thousands of documented sessions.
 The Triple Vagal Method® is a somatic trauma transformation method that aims to release & heal trauma while increasing vagal tone through physical manipulation of the main branches of the vagus nerve.
 The vagus nerve is responsible for fight or flight, freeze, and social engagement responses in the body and we engage the branches responsible of these responses safely in each TVM™ session.
 This is done through physical touch and simulation of the nervous system; safely, effectively and rapidly.

-The Triple Vagal Method® (TVM™) is a bottom up somatic approach to trauma healing that is achieved by releasing trauma from the nervous system in order to complete any unresolved trauma cycles, this encourages the releasing of oxytocin and the breaking down calcification (neuro speech fuzz) of the fascia all the while reducing the levels of cortisol (stress hormone) in the body.
+The Triple Vagal Method® (TVM™) is a bottom up somatic approach to trauma healing that is achieved by releasing trauma from the nervous system in order to complete any unresolved trauma cycles, this encourages the releasing of oxytocin, while reducing the levels of cortisol (stress hormone) in the body.

 TVM™ is an applied modality based on the polyvagal theory.
 We understand that the body stores different types of trauma in different parts of the nervous system, soft tissue and even organs.
 All that may be released through physical stimulation of the vagus nerve to rapidly switch from sympathetic (threat or survival mechanism) to the parasympathetic system (rest and digest).

 Our teachings also incorporate elements of ancient somatic embodiment practices and modern day neuroscience for maximum effectiveness.
-TVM is taught through 3 Levels.
+TVM is taught through 100hr, 200hr & 300hr training modules.

 HOW DOES TVM™ WORK?

-TVM™ actively engages the polyvagal nervous system and ladder to manually stimulate oxytocin in a calculated approach to rebuild the polyvagal tone and neural-pathways to rehabilitate trauma responses in the body.
+TVM™ actively engages the nervous system to manually stimulate oxytocin in a calculated approach to rebuild vagal tone and neural-pathways to rehabilitate trauma responses in the body.
 This is done through structured and controlled surges and allowances of time to facilitate neuroplasticity and reprogram a new baseline of neural-pathways for trauma responses.

 HOW IS IT APPLIED?

 When applying The Triple Vagal Method® (TVM™) , we rely primarily on physically stimulating the nervous system to complete the trauma cycle to heal deregulation and disassociation and restore safety in the body.
-This is is applied by pressing onto the pressure points of the body to release calcification that is stored in the tissue to facilitate trauma transformation and rapid healing.
+This is is applied through a calculated patented process that allows a "dial in" to the autonomic nervous system to start releases stored incomplete charges "trauma", system turn of in the sympathetic circuits and a new programming of flooding the body with therapeutic levels of Oxytocin as a temporary anesthetiser and neural toner.

 WHY THE TRIPLE VAGAL METHOD® (TVM™)?